mazenabid/Green-Root---Smart-Plant-System-Using-STM32/README.md

 I've recently dived into the realm of IoT technology, drawn by my interest in programming for embedded systems and a growing fascination with web technologies acquired over the past year.
 IoT being popular in controlling things over WiFi naturally caught my attention.

-Not long ago, I wrapped up a project and called it "GreenRoot."
+Not too long ago, I wrapped up a project and called it "GreenRoot."
 It offers users the ability to monitor their plants' health.
 Additionally, it automatically waters them based on customizable settings.
 Users can easily control their water pump from the Blynk App or web dashboard.
-This web application is responsive, adapting to various devices and allows for more than just water pump control as you can add more sensors and modes for ease of use.
+Using Blynk is responsive, adapts various devices and allows for more than just water pump control as you can add more sensors and modes for ease of use.

 Creating GreenRoot involved designing schematics, setting up Blynk, and developing the system's firmware.
 This comprehensive project allowed me to engage with every crucial component of a complete STM Project since there's no HAL usage throughout this project.

-I prioritized using affordable and accessible components for GreenRoot to ensure that others could easily replicate and customize it.
-For those interested, a detailed parts list and a step-by-step guide for installing GreenRoot at home can be found here.

 ## Video Demonstration
 For a more detailed look at the game, you can watch the video [here]((https://youtu.be/izzzgu7p95I?si=vIytle1yohXQ31FL))